LogoCustom Linear Actuator

 Alias voltage checkpoint

 Keep one canonical URL.
-Treat 12v 24v dc industrial linear actuator as an input trigger, then run current, duty, and risk interpretation before RFQ.
+Treat 12v industrial linear actuators as an input trigger, then run current, duty, and risk interpretation before RFQ.

 • Tool layer: force-speed-duty-voltage screening with validation states.